apple/foundationdb/design/recovery-internals.md

 For example, when the old tLogs are no longer needed, the master will write the coordinators’ state again.

 Now the main steps in recovery have finished.
-The master keeps waiting for all tLogs to join the system and for all storage servers to roll back their prefetched data, which has not been made durable on tLog, before claiming the system is fully recovered.
+The master keeps waiting for all tLogs to join the system and for all storage servers to roll back their prefetched *uncommitted* data before claiming the system is fully recovered.

 ## Phase 6: ACCEPTING_COMMITS

 The transaction system starts to accept new transactions.
+This doesn't mean that this committed data will be available for reading by clients, because storage servers are not guaranteed to be alive in the recovery process.
+In case storage servers have not been alive, write-only transactions can be committed and will be buffered in tLogs.
+If storage servers are unavailable for long enough, pushing tLogs' memory usage above a configurable threshold, rakekeepr will throttle all transactions.

 ## Phase 7: ALL_LOGS_RECRUITED

 The master sets the recovery phase to ALL_LOGS_RECRUITED when the number of new tLogs it receives is equal to the expected tLogs based on the cluster configuration.
 This is done in the `trackTlogRecovery()` actor.

+The difference between this phase and getting to Phase 3 is that the master is waiting for *older generations* of tLogs to be cleaned up at this phase.

 ## Phase 8: STORAGE_RECOVERED